Jos Letschert

 The suffering and struggling man

 "Troy" is a metaphor for "suffering and struggle", as well as for "romance and degeneracy".
 In the Iliad, Homer describes in an epic of 24 books, 51 days of the ten-year battle between Greeks and Trojans.
 The epic originated in the eighth or seventh century BC.
 The battle for Troy, on which it is based, was a few hundred years earlier.
 The battle was fought because, as the story goes, the Trojan king's son Paris kidnapped the wife of the Spartan king Menelaos.
 The various Greek kingdoms committed themselves to retrieve Helen and to punish Troy.
 Troy was a rich and powerful city, thanks to its position on the important trade route between the Aegean Sea and the Black Sea.
 The kidnapped woman was a romantic argument to give an act of war a semblance of justification.
 In fact the war between the Greek Allies and the Trojans arose because the Greeks wanted to eliminate the powerful and competitive trading position of the free state of Troy.
 Tragically, there is nothing new under the sun in the meantime.
 Terrible wars are still raging for economic and ideological reasons.
 Apparently justifiable motives are far-fetched.
 We are still confronted with descriptions of inhuman suffering.
 In wars, human dignity is often sidelined.
 Achilles - the great Greek hero - defeats Hektor, the idol of the Trojans.
 For Achilles, however, his death is not enough, Hektor is dishonored in front of his family and his people, tied behind Achilles' chariot, dragged through the dust, humiliated.
-The story of Helen turns the Iliad into a Hero Saga.
+The story of Helen turns the Iliad into a dramatic Hero Saga.
 The romantic aspects still appeal to us today.
 The Dutch poet Jean Pierre Rawie writes: "I have loved a woman who would deserve a second Troy,....".
 However, the inhumanity of wars silences romanticism, especially when one is confronted with the tragedies of current wars.
 The Iliad is above all a warning that no one wins in war, everyone loses, not only goods and chattels, for all human dignity.
 In my paintings and sculptures I have depicted Hektor several times, in different stages.
 In two sculptures I depict his transience, symbolizing the demise of a human being, the degeneration of humanity, and the downfall of a dynasty.
 It's not pretty, art isn't always beautiful.

 The following examples also show the dark sides of human existence.
 They are about two nearly equal situations regarding political opportunism, masculine preoccupations, patriarchal dominance and violence.
 It is about two couples who have many similarities in their tragedy: Iphigenia and her mother Klytaimnestra, and Persephone and her mother Demeter.
 Mothers and daughters, at the mercy of power strategies of husbands and fathers.
 Iphigenia is lured to Aulis by her father Agamemnon, the Greek army commander against Troy, under false pretenses, to be sacrificed to a goddess he had apparently insulted.
 The goddess, Artemis, punished Agamemnon by the absence of favorable winds.
 The grumbling mob of soldiers threatened to become a mutinous gang and the army commander gave in to that menacing mob.
 Persephone, the second example, was kidnapped by Hades, the god of the underworld and the brother of the powerful Zeus who was her father.
 Her distraught mother desperately searched the world for her abducted daughter.
 Here again the father played a despicable role.
+Both stories are steeped in sorrow.

-Western society enters a phase of social, cultural, economic, political and administrative decadence, along with a catastrophic and mainly self-inflicted process of world-wide climate change.
-All this, moreover, in a context in which it is possible to cause devastating damage to the earth and humanity through the use of nuclear weapons.
-The Dutch author Arnon Grunberg, in his essay “Vriend en vijand” ("Friend and Foe"), (Prometheus, Amsterdam, 2019), defines decadence as the impossibility of crossing another line.
-That's probably a hard truth.
-It deals with disconnection between responsibility and involvement, or with a lack of ownership.
+Decadence is related to disconnection between responsibility and involvement, or lack of ownership.
 Conflicts that are no longer manageable arise.
 Greek mythology is full of such situations and could be considered as a signpost to prevent them, or at least: to understand them.
-With a nod to mythology you could speak about a phase of "Agamemnonization", if there is a disconnection between stakeholders at different layers of responsibility, or worser: if you could speak about arrogance of power.
+With a nod to mythology you could speak about a phase of "Agamemnonization", if there is a disconnection between stakeholders at different layers of responsibility, or worser: if you could speak about arrogance or helplessness.
 Agamemnon, king of Mycenae, was the army commander in the war of the Greeks against Troy.
 Euripides described the dramatic fate of his daughter Iphigenia at Aulis, caused by her father.
 Homer also describes the dubious aspects of his character in the Iliad.
-Kalchas, the priest, is of course the basic cause of the sad fate of Iphigenia.
-Although he acts as a messenger of the gods, his demand for retribution can also be seen as a power struggle between the commander-in-chief and the caste of priesthood.
-Agamemnon and the priest Kalchas are symbols of the eternal struggle for power between church and nobility.
-The nobility feels elevated above other people and claims the role of rulers and decision makers.
-The representatives of religion, the priests, prophets, and seers consider it as their divine task to mediate between the upper and the lower world, between supposed and invented gods and men.
+Kalchas, the priest and prophet, is of course the basic cause of the sad fate of Iphigenia.
+Although he acts as a messenger of the elusive gods, his demand for retribution can also be seen as a power struggle between the commander-in-chief and the caste of priesthood.
+The priest Kalchas and Agamemnon are symbols of the eternal struggle for power between clergy and aristocracy.
+The representatives of religion, the priests, prophets, and seers consider it as their divine task to mediate between the upper and the lower world, between supposed and invented gods and common mankind.
 For that mediation they demand gifts, sacrifices and prestige.
 The perpetuation of their position of power presupposes doubtless faith, if necessary with means of power imposed.

 In our Western society, but not only there, relationships between people seem to drift apart.
-Politics is not always the solver of problems, unfortunately sometimes the cause of them.
+Politics is not always the solver of problems, unfortunately too often the cause of them.
 Greek mythology has shown us where human dignity ends, but also where it begins, or triumphs.
 Mythology is a mirror.
 Even if we hope to recognize gods and heroes in the reflection, the most beautiful thing is when we see traces of human dignity.
 We are ultimately responsible for our own actions, each for himself.
 You can take responsibility, you can share it, but you can never lay it down.

 Myth as signifier